cbouts/ECON498_midterm/README.md

 The resultant csv is found here: [cmc_deeplink.csv](https://github.com/cbouts/midterm_project/blob/main/data_analysis/cmc_deeplink.csv).
 (Note that we've since moved it to the data_analysis folder because it is easier to use for analysis if it's in this folder.)

 ### Step 5:
 Create a new folder, [data_analysis](https://github.com/cbouts/midterm_project/tree/main/data_analysis).
 We will now analyze the data on the 3 csvs, so we move them into the new folder because this is where we will be using them.
+A detailed write-up about the processes used and analysis completed in this step is available at [data_analysis.md](https://github.com/cbouts/midterm_project/blob/main/data_analysis.md).
 #### Step 5A:
-Run [cleaning.py](https://github.com/cbouts/midterm_project/blob/main/data_analysis/cleaning.py) --- to determine how much data for each variable is missing.
+Run [cleaning.py](https://github.com/cbouts/midterm_project/blob/main/data_analysis/cleaning.py) to determine how much data for each variable is missing.
+This file reads each of our 3 CSVs in turn, identifies the percentage of data missing in each column of each CSV, and prints the results in the terminal output.
+My results for this are presented in [data_analysis.md](https://github.com/cbouts/midterm_project/blob/main/data_analysis.md).
 #### Step 5B:
+Present summary statistics
+#### Step 5C:
 Using [coingecko_dataset.csv](https://github.com/cbouts/midterm_project/blob/main/data_analysis/coingecko_dataset.csv) and [cmc_dataset.csv](https://github.com/cbouts/midterm_project/blob/main/data_analysis/cmc_dataset.csv), create Excel graphs to show differences in --